gil0mendes/Initium/docs/initium-protocol.md

 (currently PC only).
 It is a rather rudimentary system, however it is useful to assist in debugging, particularly on real hardware if no other mechanism is available to obtain output from a kernel before a crash.
-A kernel indicates that it wishes to use this feature by setting the `LAOS_IMAGE_LOG` flag in the `LAOS_ITAG_IMAGE` tag.
+A kernel indicates that it wishes to use this feature by setting the `INITIUM_IMAGE_LOG` flag in the `INITIUM_ITAG_IMAGE` tag.
 If the boot loader supports this feature, this tag type will be included in the tag list.

     typedef struct laos_tag_log
 	{
     	laos_tag_t   header;

     	laos_vaddr_t log_virt;
     	laos_paddr_t log_phys;
     	uint32_t      log_size;
     	uint32_t      _pad;

     	laos_paddr_t prev_phys;
     	uint32_t      prev_size;
     } laos_tag_log_t;